jurb/huckleberry/README.md

-This is my solution of workshop #1 of [Josh W Comeau's fun & excellent css course](https://css-for-js.dev/).
+This is my solution for workshop #1 of [Josh W Comeau's fun & excellent css course](https://css-for-js.dev/).

 # Huckleberry Agency Website